Henry Townsend (musician): Awards and honors

 In 1980, Townsend's album Mule was nominated in the first national Blues Music Awards in the Traditional Blues Album category.

 In 1982, his album St. Louis Blues (with his wife Vernell Townsend) was nominated for a Blues Music Award in the Traditional Blues Album category.

 Townsend was a recipient of a 1985 National Heritage Fellowship awarded by the National Endowment for the Arts, which is the United States government's highest honor in the folk and traditional arts.

 In 1995 he was inducted into the St. Louis Walk of Fame.

+Townsend was inducted into the Blues Hall of Fame in 1999, and won a Grammy in 2006 for his contributions to the Martin Scorsese-produced series The Blues.

 On February 10, 2008, Townsend was posthumously awarded a Grammy, his first, at the 50th Annual Grammy Awards.
 The award, in the category Best Traditional Blues Album, was given for his performances on Last of the Great Mississippi Delta Bluesmen: Live In Dallas, released by the Blue Shoe Project.
 Townsend's son, Alonzo Townsend, accepted the award on his behalf.

 On December 4, 2009, a marker commemorating Townsend was added to the Mississippi Blues Trail.

+In 2026, Townsend was posthumously inducted into the Blues Hall of Fame.